RoamGuru Roam Guru

 Price: €165-195 for tasting menu

 Located on the 23rd floor with panoramic city views, Ciel Bleu offers sophisticated French-influenced cuisine.
-The 7-course tasting menu is a culinary journey, with each dish demonstrating technical precision and creative vision.
+The 7-course tasting menu demonstrates technical precision.
+You're paying for the view as much as the food, but the food holds up its end.

 Restaurant 212 (2 Michelin Stars)